fwessels/simdcsv/README.md

 ## Limitations

 `simdcsv` has the following limitations:
+- Optimized for AVX2 on Intel and AMD only
 - `LazyQuotes` is not supported (fallback to `encoding/csv`)
 - Non-ASCII characters for either Comma or Comment are not supported (fallback to `encoding/csv`)